-Notes: Columns in solid denote percentage of patients with BPH/LUTS who are also identified with the comorbidity referenced.
-Columns in patterns denote the analogous statistic for all men (including those without BPH/LUTS) in each referenced age cohort.
+Notes: Columns in solid denote percentage of patients with BPH/LUTS who were also identified with the comorbidity referenced.
+Columns in patterns denote the analogous metric for all men (including those without BPH/LUTS) in each referenced age cohort.
+The age 40-64 cohort refers to those in commercial insurance, while the age 65+ cohort refers to those in Medicare FFS.

 In some instances, the progression of BPH/LUTS may lead to concurrent conditions like gross hematuria.
-Our analysis of three concurrent conditions that may be consequences of BPH/LUTS progression (urinary retention, urinary tract infection, and gross hematuria) indicated that in 2021 among men with BPH/LUTS, 8% of men aged 40-64 and 15% of men aged 65 and older developed urinary retention.
-Furthermore, 10% of men aged 40-64 developed a urinary tract infection, compared to 18% of men aged 65 and above.
-The occurrence of gross hematuria was also common among men with BPH/LUTS, with rates of 8% for men aged 40-64 and 11% for those aged 65 and above.
+Our analysis of three concurrent conditions that may be consequences of BPH/LUTS progression (urinary retention, urinary tract infection, and gross hematuria) indicated that in 2021 among men with BPH/LUTS, 8% of privately insured men aged 40-64 and 15% of men aged 65 and older in Medicare FFS had urinary retention.
+Furthermore, 10% of privately insured men aged 40-64 had a urinary tract infection, compared to 18% of men aged 65 and older in Medicare FFS.
+The occurrence of gross hematuria was also common among men with BPH/LUTS, with rates of 8% for men aged 40-64 and 11% for those aged 65 and older.
+Patterns were broadly similar among those in MA and Medicaid for the same age groups.